WE HAVE A VACANCY FOR THE ROLE OF MUSIC DIRECTOR...more

 Cirencester Male Voice Choir welcomes new members throughout the year.

-A LITERALLY “PERFECT” PERFORMANCE SAVES THE DAY AT CIRENCESTER MALE VOICE CHOIR CHRISTMAS CONCERT
+A “PERFECT” PERFORMANCE SAVED THE DAY AT OUR CHRISTMAS CONCERT

 What could have been a Christmas concert crisis became a triumphant evening, thanks to the dazzling, last-minute apperance of 17-year-old soprano Harriet Perfect.
 When two soprano soloists were forced to withdraw after losing their voices, and the concert just two days away, we needed a musical miracle.